jwhaney/parcel_updater/README.md

 __iterator.py__

-the part of the script that iterates through each county folder and geodatabase provided in `data_dir`, makes a copy of the parcel polygon featureclass if it exists, runs repair geometry on the copied polygon, builds a pre-process count dictionary (`count_dict`), and builds the process dictionary (`process_dict`) used for processing in _compiler.build_. once `process_dict` is compiled, there are some print statements showing counts of gdbs and featureclasses, the dictionaries are written to file for reference, and the _compiler.build_ function is called using `process_dict` as instructions.
+the main part of this workflow which iterates through each county folder and geodatabase provided in `data_dir`, makes a copy of the parcel polygon featureclass if it exists, runs repair geometry on the copied polygon, builds a pre-process count dictionary (`count_dict`), and builds the process dictionary (`process_dict`) used for processing in _compiler.build_. once `process_dict` is compiled, there are some print statements showing counts of gdbs and featureclasses, the dictionaries are written to file for reference, and the _compiler.build_ function is called using `process_dict` as instructions.

+__data directory structure before processing:__
+- `YYYYMMDD` (parent folder with date of update containing all data)
+    - `ZIPS` (child folder containing all state county parcels in zip file; will need to extract all to current directory before running script)
+        - `ST_COUNTY` (over 3,000 folders; format is state abbreviation, `ST` + underscore + county name `COUNTY`)
+          - ST_COUNTY.gdb (geodatabase for the county)
+              - Parcels_w_Attributes_ST_COUNTY (actual polygon parcel featureclass; the only featureclass we care about)
+              - Unmatched_Propertypoints_ST_COUNTY (unmatched parcel locations; we don't use this)

 __compiler.py__